-"What do you mean, Cynthia was attacked?"
+"What do you mean, Cynthia was attacked?!"
 Madison screeched into her cell phone.

 Madison took large gulps of air to try to calm her racing heart.
 Gary should have known better than to tell her that one of her waitresses had been attacked without first telling her that the girl was safe and unharmed.
-When she felt in sufficient control of her voice, Madison asked the Beta of the DC Pack to tell her exactly what had happened and why one of her waitresses was even in a position to be attacked by the lamia.
-OK, maybe she didn't have full control of her emotions yet.
+When she felt in sufficient control of her voice, Madison asked her second-in-command and Beta of the DC Pack to tell her exactly what had happened and why one of her waitresses was even in a position to be attacked by the lamia.
+Okay, maybe she didn't have full control of her emotions yet.
 She could hear the big man take a deep gulp of his own before he complied with his boss' demand.

-"It happened last night, boss," he said slowly and clearly, his deep voice not betraying his fear.
+"It happened last night, boss," he said slowly and clearly, his deep voice trying hard to not betray his fear.
 "The club had shut down and everyone, just like you said, was leaving in two's or three's to head towards their cars.
-Cynthia, Meghan and Josh were heading out when Cynthia said she forgot something and ran back.
+Cynthia, Meghan, and Josh were heading out when Cynthia said she forgot something and ran back.
 She had her key in the door when she heard a sound behind her.
 She turned around and saw a redhead in a green dress not wearing a coat or anything despite the cold.
 She realized who it was immediately and just barely made it inside and pulled the door shut before she heard something slam into the door.
 It almost buckled from the impact but it held.
 Like I said, she got scared, and she knows never to do anything so foolish again, but she's fine.
 Nothing wrong with her except stupidity; and that's kind of normal for her," he sighed.

 "Everyone else is safe?
 No one hurt?"
 Madison asked worriedly.